10 Unhurried French Destinations for Fishing and Leisure

 Situated in the heart of Normandy Region, Northern France, and beautifully nestled among limestone cliffs on the English Channel, Dieppe used to be one of the famous French ports.
 Today Dieppe’s fishing industry remains a big part of its economy.
 As the top scallop port in France and with fresh daily catches of fish, Dieppe is a destination for seafood lovers.

 For sport fishermen, it is well-known for its breathtaking fishing voyages.
-In recent years, Dieppe has seen massive foreign tourism, as this place has a become go-to destination for adventure fishing.
+In recent years, Dieppe has seen massive foreign tourism, as this place has become the go-to destination for adventure fishing.

 What You’ll Catch Here: Mackerel, Cod, Cuttlefish, Sole, Turbot and Whiting.